YuvalMedina/spark-bigquery-connector-stress-tests/README.md

 8. 'executors': the number of executors to allocate for each dataset size batch-writing Reconfigures the Spark 'spark.dynamicAllocation.maxExecutors' option.
 When 'executors' is specified, the 'spark.dynamicAllocation.enabled' is set to True automatically.
 Refer to https://spark.apache.org/docs/2.4.5/configuration.html .
 9. 'executorMemory' = the memory allocated to each executor for a specific dataset size batch-write.
 Reconfigures the Spark 'spark.executor.memory' option.
 Refer to https://spark.apache.org/docs/2.4.5/configuration.html .

 			All 9 variables above can be found in the file vortex.py with the RECONFIGURABLE keyword (in a comment above / below).
-They can be changed up to your discretion.
+They can be specified when running the stress test, and all are optional except the bucket keyword.
 			However, the default values are as follows:
 1. datasets_bucket = '' *This variable must be changed and cannot be empty.
-Please create / retrieve your Google Cloud Storage bucket name, and replace this variable with the string representation of that name.
-This variable may be found on line 53 of the file vortex.py*
+Please create / retrieve your Google Cloud Storage bucket name, and set this variable to your bucket's name when running the test.
 2. datasets_folder = 'datasets'
 3. dataset_sizes = [3, 20, 100, 300, 1000]
 4. ds_format = "com.google.cloud.spark.bigquery.v2.BigQueryWriteSupportDataSourceV2"
 5. num_tests_for_each = 10
 6. repartition_mode = True
 7. max_stream_quota = 100
-	Variables 8 and 9 may be reconfigured for each data size (in GB):
+	Variables 8 and 9 may be reconfigured for each data size:
 8. executors:
 	* for size = 3, executors = '2'
 	* for size = 20, executors = '4'